Berkanktk/CyberSecurity/README.md

 * Eg PNG files: 89 50 4e 47 (last three hex is PNG in ASCII)
 * Tool: `file`

+**pngcheck**
+A command-line tool for "checking" a PNG image file.
+Especially good for verifying checksums.

 ### Metadata
 The file extension is one form of metadata: (data about data)